I have been contacted by police, what should I do next?

 At the court hearing, the judge will read the charges against the person in custody and the defendant will enter a plea of guilty, no contest or not guilty.
 Along with an attorney's help, the facts of the case can be analyzed and arguments will be made in preparation for a jury trial or to be used in negotiations with the prosecutor as an alternative to a jury trial.

 I have an Arraignment court date.
 What will happen at Arraignment?
-Should I have a lawyer there?
+Should I have a lawyer present?

 Yes, you should have a lawyer at an Arraignment.
 At Arraignment you will enter a plea, generally of Not Guilty.
 The judge will then decide if you should be released or go to jail.
 The judge will also decide conditions of release, such as: bail, No Contact Orders, Alcohol monitoring.
 The Arraignment court date is your first chance to make a good impression with the judge and prosecutor.
 Things that happen at Arraignment can effect the rest of your case, and generally do.
 You should have an attorney at Arraignment.